 The results of the meta-analysis indicated that both actual similarity and perceived similarity had a large effect on attraction overall.
 In other words, when participants in research studies had actual things in common with partners and were more similar to them, they found that partner more attractive.
 Also, when participants simply thought that a partner was similar to them (even when they were wrong), they found that partner more attractive too.

 The effects of actual and perceived similarity on attraction also changed, depending on the stage of the relationship.
-Actual points of similarity made a potential partner more attractive before a first meeting, but had less of an impact on attraction as relationships developed.
-The mere perception of being similar with a partner (again, even if that was wrong) affected attraction throughout the development of the relationship, though.
+Actual points of similarity made a potential partner more attractive before a first meeting but had less of an impact on attraction as relationships developed.
+The mere perception of being similar to a partner (again, even if that was wrong) affected attraction throughout the development of the relationship, though.
 Overall then, to be more attractive, a partner just had to be perceived as similar — even in instances where that similarity was not actually supported by facts.

-Personally, I found these results a bit counter-intuitive.
+Personally, I found these results a bit counterintuitive.
 So, I kept digging for more information and came up with an article by Norton, Frost, and Ariely (2007).
 In this article, the authors presented a series of six studies looking at the effects of ambiguity and familiarity on liking partners.
 Essentially, the authors wanted to know whether participants tended to like potential partners more (or less) the more that they got to know them.

 In the first couple of studies, Norton, Frost, and Ariely (2007) asked participants for their opinions on this effect.
 Results indicated that participants believed they would like partners more when they knew them better — and had more information about them.
 In the next study, the team tested those beliefs.
 Specifically, they provided participants with personality profiles of other people (describing either four, six, eight, or 10 traits) and asked them to rate how much they liked that person.
 In contrast with participants’ beliefs in earlier studies, those who were provided with more information about another person tended to like them less.